Deep symbolic regression for physics guided by units constraints: toward the automated discovery of physical laws: Discussion

 The guidance offered by the units constraints gives \PhySO\ an edge over other methods for finding the exact symbolic solutions, improving performance from a purely predictive standpoint.
 This makes \PhySO\ a potentially useful tool for opening up black-box physics models such as neural networks fitted on data of physical phenomena.
-In addition, we note that in the context of physics, components of our \PhySO\ framework can not only be used to improve the performance of algorithms built upon \cite{PetersenDSR}'s framework \citep{SR_phy_demo_hamiltonian_DSRbased, Du_PDE_SR_DSRbased}, but can also be used in tandem with other approaches.
-For instance, our \insitu units prior can be used to reduce search space in the context of probabilistic or exhaustive searches \citep{Exhaustive_SR, Exhaustive_SR_wconstraints, Grammar_prior_wMC_SR, Bayesian_SR}, during the seeding phases of genetic algorithms \citep{EureqaPaper2009, PySR, Cranmer2020_GNN, GP_GOMEA, gplearn, OPERON} or for making a physically motivated dataset of expressions, which in conjunction with enabling the RNN to be informed of local units constraints, could improve the performance of supervised end-to-end approaches \citep{Meta_EndToEndSR, SymFormer_EndToEndSR, Becker_PDE_SR_EndToEnd, Biggio_EndToEndSR}.
+In addition, we note that in the context of physics, components of our \PhySO\ framework can not only be used to improve the performance of algorithms built upon \cite{PetersenDSR}'s framework \citep{uDSR_DSRbased, SR_PG_improvements, SR_phy_demo_hamiltonian_DSRbased, Du_PDE_SR_DSRbased}, but can also be used in tandem with other approaches.
+For instance, our \insitu units prior can be used to reduce search space in the context of probabilistic or exhaustive searches \citep{Exhaustive_SR, Exhaustive_SR_wconstraints, Grammar_prior_wMC_SR, BSR_Bayesian_SR}, by severing physically impossible symbolic links in neuro-symbolic approaches \citep{Martius_SymbolsInNN, Sindy_SymbolsInNN, Zheng_SymbolsInNN_DSRbased, EQL_SymbolsInNN, Valle_SymbolsInNN, Kim_SymbolsInNN, Panju_SymbolsInNN}, during the seeding or mutation phases of genetic programming algorithms \citep{EureqaPaper2009, EureqaPaper2011_AFP, ITEA, EPLEX, FEAT, SBP_GP, PySR, Cranmer2020_GNN, GP_GOMEA, gplearn, OPERON, uDSR_DSRbased} or for making a physically motivated dataset of expressions, which in conjunction with enabling the RNN to be informed of local units constraints, could improve the performance of supervised approaches \citep{Kamienny_EndToEndSR, NeSymReS_EndToEndSR, Biggio_EndToEndSR, SymFormer_EndToEndSR, Becker_PDE_SR_EndToEnd, Kamienny_learning_mutations, uDSR_DSRbased}.\\